 Replacing your home’s siding can be one of the biggest investments for any homeowner.
 Since this is such a significant financial investment, there are many factors that should come into play when considering the right siding.
 Modern advancements have made beautiful curb appeal easier to achieve with any siding material.
 Along with curb appeal, overall durability, and maintenance requirements, homeowners should also think about the average lifespan that each siding product has to offer.
-Finding a longlasting siding investment can give you peace of mind knowing your home will remain protected and beautiful for years to come.
+Finding a long-lasting siding investment can give you peace of mind knowing your home will remain protected and beautiful for years to come.

 Colorado Siding Life Expectancy vs. the National Average